johnfertitta/csgo/README.md

 # Nade Script

-nadescript.cfg executes the [nadetraining script](/scripts/vscripts/nadetraining.nut), it allows you to save nades so all others will follow the same path.
+nadescript.cfg executes the [nadetraining script](https://github.com/s-ol/csgo-vscripts), it allows you to save nades so all others will follow the same path.
 Useful for pop flash training.
-Credit: https://github.com/s-ol/csgo-vscripts
+To use this place nadetraining.nut in your scripts/vscripts directory

 # Specs #